Dual Credit and Dual Enrollment

 OnRamps courses are dual enrollment courses (this is different from dual credit courses through South Plains College).

-• Eligibility to continue with the college portion of the course is determined at the end of the first semester by the college instructor.
-This is based off of student grade. lf you are eligible, you will continue with the course as you did during the first semester.
+Eligibility to continue with the college portion of the course is determined at the end of the first semester by the college instructor.
+This is based on student grades.
+If you are eligible, you will continue the course as you did during the first semester.
 At the end of the 2nd semester, you will have the option to accept the college credit/grade and have it transcribed or reject the college credit and not have it transcribed.

 UT OnRamps College Course Listing: